Interstate 880 (California): No interchange with SR 87/Guadalupe Freeway

 Between Coleman Avenue and 1st Street in San Jose, SR 87 (Guadalupe Freeway) crosses above I-880 without an interchange, making it the only point in California where two freeways cross without a connection.
 Because of its proximity to the runways at San Jose International Airport, Caltrans cannot construct elevated ramps without them interfering with flight paths.
 Tunneling underneath to build underground ramps would also make a significant environmental impact to the nearby Guadalupe River.

 Gasoline tanker accident in 2007

 On April 29, 2007, a gasoline tanker overturned and caught fire on the connector between westbound I-80 and southbound I-880 on the MacArthur Maze interchange.
 The fire caused major damage to both this connector and one directly above (eastbound I-80 onto eastbound I-580).
 The overpass was replaced and reopened 27 days later.
 The governor, Arnold Schwarzenegger, declared it as a state of emergency and all public transportation was free on the first commute day.

 2012–2015 I-880/I-280 interchange improvement

 Improvements to the I-280/I-880 and Stevens Creek Boulevard interchanges finished early 2015.
-Before construction, both interchanges shared a handful of ramps, but now, the two interchanges will be independent from one another.
+Changes included breaking up the handful of ramps that both interchanges shared so they would be independent from one another.
 Construction began in late 2012 and the ramp from I-280 north to I-880 north opened in April 2015.